willbrasic/Asymmetric_Multi-Agent_Reinforcement_Learning_Pricing_Competition/README.md

 ## Overview

-This repository contains code for allowing two distinct tabular based reinforcement learning methods, SARSA and Q-learning, in a Bertrand-Markov pricing game.
+This repository contains code for allowing two distinct tabular based reinforcement learning methods, SARSA and Q-learning, to engage in a Bertrand-Markov pricing game.
 The purpose of this project is to determine if such algorithms engaging in an unknown environment can learn collusive outcomes and sustain them in equilibrium using trigger strategies.
 The environment is coded in MATLAB and subsequently re-coded in C++ to gain more computing power and make use of object-oriented programming (OOP) design.